Roy Den Hollander: Writings and political beliefs

 Den Hollander has been described as a men's rights activist by various sources, and had been a part of the National Coalition for Men, before being kicked out, although he has himself denounced the movement, calling them "wimps and whiners".

 In various online writings running to thousands of pages, Den Hollander denounced women and specifically female judges.
 In 2,028 pages posted online in 2019, he espoused "sexist, racist, and misogynistic" views, and in one such document, disparaged Salas directly.
 In another document, which outlined possible "solutions" to feminists and "political commies", he wrote, "Things begin to change when individual men start taking out those specific persons responsible for destroying their lives before committing suicide."

-He said that he was a volunteer for Donald Trump's presidential campaign, and attacked President Barack Obama, Supreme Court Justice Sonia Sotomayor, and Hillary Clinton.
+He said that he was a volunteer for Donald Trump's presidential campaign, and denounced President Barack Obama, Supreme Court Justice Sonia Sotomayor, and Hillary Clinton.

 Murder suspect

 Murder of Marc Angelucci

 On July 11, 2020, lawyer and National Coalition for Men (NCFM) leader Marc Angelucci was fatally shot at his front door in Cedarpines Park, California, an unincorporated community near San Bernardino, California.
 A man rang the doorbell and when someone else from the house opened the door, the unknown assailant said that there was a package delivery for Angelucci.
 After he came to the door to sign for the package Angelucci was shot, after which the shooter sped away in an as yet undetermined vehicle.
 Angelucci was pronounced dead on the scene after paramedics arrived.

 The FBI is investigating the murder and possible links to the shooting of district judge Esther Salas's son and husband in New Jersey which occurred eight days later.
 In both attacks, the murderer posed as a package deliveryman.
 According to the president of the NCFM, Harry Crouch, and men's rights activist Paul Elam, Den Hollander had been kicked out of the organization after he became enraged that he was not named as a co-counselor in National Coalition for Men v.
 Selective Service System, a lawsuit filed in 2013.
 Papers mentioning Angelucci had been found in the car where Den Hollander had killed himself.
 Den Hollander viewed Angelucci as a rival and reportedly bore a grudge against him.